Node Header

 Pavel Pepperstein, from the series “Ecological Studies on Past and Future”, 2015.

 PP: Your question, if I may put it this way, in itself contains several answers to its own queries.
 And I will agree with these embedded answers with pleasure, joy, and enthusiasm.
-Yes, of course, the infinite or actually finite forms of my characteristic practice are all connected in this or that way.
-However, I sometimes endeavour to consciously break these connections and bring into play what was once — in Medi-Hermeneutics slang — called the stream of free associations.
-So as to create a kind of dissociative effect.
-However, no matter how powerful the dissociations are, the associations are stronger.
-This way, everything weaves in a labyrinth-like landscape through which you can apparently travel or, of course, choose not to.
+Yes, of course, the infinite, or actually finite, forms of my characteristic practice are all connected in this or that way.
+However, I sometimes endeavour to consciously break these connections and bring into play what was once—in Medi-Hermeneutics slang—called the “stream of free associations,” in order to create a kind of dissociative effect.

 Pavel-Pepperstein-Future